gem/oq-engine/doc/faq.md

 These configurations however are not tested by our [continuous integration system](https://ci.openquake.org) and we cannot guarantee on the quality of the results.
 Use at your own risk.

+Another installation option for unsupported Linux systems is provided by the **[self-installable binary distribution for generic Linux](installing/linux-generic.md)**.

 ***

 ### Celery support